LiangrunDa/bitcask-engine-rs/README.md

-# BitCask-rs
+# BitCask Engine

-Rust implementation of [BitCask](https://riak.com/assets/bitcask-intro.pdf), a log-structured storage engine for key/value data.
+A Rust implementation of [BitCask](https://riak.com/assets/bitcask-intro.pdf), a log-structured storage engine for key/value data.

 Apart from the original paper, this implementation also supports the following features: